KvalitetsIT/monitoring101/05-keycloak-getting-started/README.md

 This query first counts the increase in the number of successful login attempts which finished in 0.05 seconds during the past 24 hours.
 It then divides that number by the total increase in successful login attempts during the past 24 hours.
 This gives us the fraction of login attempts that finished in 0.05 seconds or less.

-The 3 other queries do exactly the same, except for 0.10, 0.20 and 0.40 seconds respectively:
+The 3 other queries do exactly the same, except for 0.10, 0.20 and 0.40 seconds respectively by replacing the ```le="0.05"``` part in the query above:

 ![screenshot](images/keycloak_2.png)

 Finally, we adjust various settings in Grafana to make the visualization prettier and add a description.
+This won't be covered in detail in this chapter.

 ### Using Stats to get an Overview of Login Times

 Time series graphs like the one we created are nice if one is interested in visualizing the change over the course of a period of time.
-It is however a good idea to supplement with time series visualizations with raw data using "Stat" visualization in Grafana:
+It is however a good idea to supplement time series visualizations with raw data using "Stat" visualizations in Grafana:

 ![screenshot](images/keycloak_3.png)